zebity/stretch/README.md

 - `page-about.hbs` - Custom template for an `/about/` page
 - `tag-news.hbs` - Custom template for `/tag/news/` archive
 - `author-ali.hbs` - Custom template for `/author/ali/` archive

+NOTE:
+- Trio - is on "master" branch
+- Casper - is on "main" branch
+- This allows for easy upstream pull from Casper into Trio

 # Development